-- " In partnership with the Local Authorities, further strengethen and develop the processes for supporting and challenging schools causing concern. - " Ensure that all schools in statutory category or which have been identified locally as SCC have access to an agreed comprehensive support plan to help them on their improvement trajectory. - " Ensure the support package is effectively delivered in a timely manner and is robustly monitored to ensure impact on standards and provision.

-5.2 Maturing partnership working with GwE stakeholders

-Strengthen our collegiate approach to school improvement by:

-- " Continuing to work closely with schools and settings to deepen the peer work already established to plan, develop and evaluate their priorities and share the professional Learning gleaned. - " Providing professional learning to further develop peer review. - " Continuing to develop our work in clusters, alliances and sector transition to improve quality and develop the Curriculum for Wales agenda. - " Continuing to implement our memorandum of understanding with Bangor University to further develop our evidence-based practice. - " Continuing to work collaboratively with other Regions to bring a more consistent approach to deliver national priorities.
+OBJECTIVE 5: SUPPORTING A SELF-IMPROVING SYSTEM Supporting a system in which the education profession have the skills, capacity & agency to continually learn & improve their practice approaches to schools causing concernschools causing concern.concern>xEnsure that all schools in statutory c comprehensive support plan to help schools causing concern. " Ensure that all schools in statutory category or which have been identified locally as SCC have access to an agreed comprehensive support plan to help them on their improvement trajectory. " Ensure the support package is effectively delivered in a timely manner and is robustly monitored to ensure impact on 5.2 Maturing partnership working with GwE stakeholders Strengthen our collegiate approach to school improvement by: Continuing to work closely with schools and settings to deepen the peer work already established to plan, develop and evaluate their priorities and share the professional Learning gleaned.
+Providing professional learning to further develop peer review.
+Continuing to develop our work in clusters, alliances and sector transition to improve quality and develop the Curriculum for Wales agenda.
+Continuing to implement our memorandum of understanding with Bangor University to further develop our evidence-based practice.
+Continuing to work collaboratively with other Regions to bring a more consistent approach to deliver national priorities.

-OBJECTIVE 6: BUSINESS

-6.1 Business " Ensure that GwE has strong governance and effective business and operational support that provides value for money.
+OBJECTIVE 6: BUSINESS 6.1 Business " Ensure that GwE has strong governance and effective business and operational support that provides value for money.